Characterization of the importance of post-translational protein glycosylation in the pathogenesis of Staphylococcus aureus infections

 Funding: IZKF Münster Hei2/027/18 (01/2018 bis 12/2020)

 Extracellular (e)DNA is a major structural component of staphylococcal biofilms.
 We identified a novel mechanism of eDNA generation in the coagulase-negative Staphylococcus lugdunensis mediated by the competence gene comEB. comEB is part of the comEABC competence operon.
-The S. lugdunensis comEB mutant has a severe defect in biofilm formation with strongly decreased eDNA levels as visualized by confocal laser scanning microscopy (see Figure).
+The S. lugdunensis comEB mutant has a severe defect in biofilm formation with strongly decreased eDNA levels as visualized by confocal laser scanning microscopy (see Figure A).
 The underlying mechanisms in the eDNA-dependent biofilm formation mediated by the competence operon comEABC were studied in more detail.

 Characterization of the role of protein glycosylation in the Staphylococcus aureus pathogenesis